 When all admission criteria have been completed successfully and submitted, the program considers applications for approval.
-A letter of acceptance or non-acceptance will be sent to each applicant.
+An email of acceptance or non-acceptance will be sent to each applicant.
 Criteria for full admission other than GPA will be outlined in the advising appointment with the Initial Adviser.

 Retention in the TEP Program